oyranos-cms/oyranos-cms.github.io/wiki/Concepts.md

 How split into **advanced** and basic settings?
 Add a **advanced** keyword to the Option level (last level) after a point.
 The point workes here slightly like a XML attribute.
 Basic is the default and maps to zero, so it should not be specified in the option level.
-In the following example the key would not be visible to a CMM.
-The behaviour is to be matched on a higher level.
+The behaviour of the following example is to be matched on a higher level and thus the key would not be visible to a CMM.

 `  `“`share/freedesktop.org/colour/behaviour/proof_soft.`**`advanced`**”